dreamit-de/graphql-server/README.md

 ### GraphQL related options

 - **`schema`**: The schema that is used to handle the request and send a response.
 If undefined the `GraphQLServer` will reject responses with a GraphQL error response with status code 500.
+- **`shouldUpdateSchemaFunction`**: Function that can be used to determine whether a schema update should be executed.
 - **`formatErrorFunction`**: Function that can be used to format occurring GraphQL errors.
 Given a `GraphQLError` it should return a `GraphQLFormattedError`.
 By default `formatError` from `graphql-js` library is called.
 - **`schemaValidationFunction`**: Function that is called when a schema is set or updated.
 Given a `GraphQLSchema` it